Mike Debbeler is a natural born teacher. He’s a teacher in the sense that another word for teaching is sharing.

 Mike practices in the areas of bankruptcy, banking, commercial loan and real estate workouts.
 He is also in his tenth year of service on the Firm’s Executive Committee.
-He serves on the Board of the Midwest Regional Bankruptcy Seminar (where he is past Chair) and is a board member and current President of the Tri-State Association for Corporate Renewal.
+He serves on the Board of the Midwest Regional Bankruptcy Seminar (where he is past Chair).
 He is also a member of ABI, ABLF, TACR (where he is a past President), and the CBA Bankruptcy Committee (where he is past Chair).

 Mike is a frequent lecturer on a wide variety of topics including annual case law updates for many years for the CBA (real estate and bankruptcy), NKBA (bankruptcy), and SWOLTA (real estate).